 Mid-Carolina Area also offers many types of service positions for responsible members.
 We have openings for H&I, PR, Convention Committees and many other areas of service.
 Please check this list regularly to see what's happening in our area...

 The Serenity Prayer

-is the common name for a prayer authored by the American theologian
+the common name for this prayer, authored by the American theologian

 The best-known form is:

 God, grant me the serenity to accept the things I cannot change,